Orientation

 http://atc.tamu.edu

 Occurring in early January, Howdy Camp is a three-day, two-night extended orientation program for transfer and other non-traditional students entering Texas A&M in the spring semester.
-Peer counselors, as well as faculty and staff, speak on topics such as student involvement, academic and campus resources, personal development, community-building, and traditions.
-In addition to providing educational programs, staff also lead large-group social activities and facilitate conversations in smaller discussion groups.
+Peer counselors, as well as faculty and staff, speak on topics such as student involvement, academic and campus resources, personal development, Texas A&M Core Values, and university traditions.
+In addition to providing educational programs, staff also lead large-group social activities and facilitate conversations within small discussion groups.

-Similar to summer programs like T-Camp and Fish Camp, Howdy Camp offers a great way for incoming students to find community before classes begin.
-After camp and throughout the spring semester, counselors and other staff continue to support campers by providing campus tours and helping new students locate campus resources and opportunities to get involved.
-Program staff also plan activities for the camps and small discussion groups throughout the spring semester.
+After camp, counselors and other staff will support students by providing support and helping students locate campus resources and opportunities to get involved during their first semester at Texas A&M. Program staff will also plan activities for the camps and small discussion groups throughout the spring semester.

-For more information on Howdy Camp and how to register for a session, please visit the Aggie Transition Camps (ATC) website listed above.
+For more information on Howdy Camp and how to register for a session, please visit the ATC website listed above.

 Transition Camp (T-Camp)